-I have written this little entry to commemorate Anne Brontë’s death, who passed away on a 28th of May in 1849 but will live forever inside her reader’s hearts.
+I have written this little entry to commemorate Anne Brontë’s death, who passed away on the 28th of May in 1849 but will live forever inside her reader’s hearts.
 My main focus is to explore how the gothic is present in her novel The Tenant of Wildfell Hall.
 I have written a review without spoilers on GoodReads (there I also give you some reasons why you must read this amazing novel).

 A long time ago I read Jane Eyre (by Charlotte Brontë) and Wuthering Heights (by Emily Brontë), but honestly just this year I had the pleasure of reading The Tenant of Wildfell Hall by Anne Brontë.
 I think if I had not read it, I would have wasted my whole life.
 It is really a masterpiece that everyone should read.

 When the Brontë sisters are named, we usually hear the names Charlotte and Emily, but almost nothing about Anne.

 Anne was the youngest of the sisters, but no less important.
 She was the first sister to write about her experiences as a governess (yes, Agnes Grey was written before Jane Eyre).
 She wrote two novels Agnes Grey and The Tenant of Wildfell Hall and numerous poems.
 Some of her poems appeared in Poems by Currer, Elis and Acton Bell.
 Anne Brontë published her works under her pen name Acton Bell.